socialvibe/truex-roku-integrations/README.md

 ### Google Ad Manager (GAM) IMA SDK Integration Example

 [This repo contains a fully working example](https://github.com/socialvibe/truex-roku-google-ad-manager-reference-app) of a true[X] integration using the Google Ad Manager (GAM) IMA SDK.

+### Generic reference app with stitched in ads and choice card / opt-in screen

+[Demonstrates how to integrate true[X] within a SSAI, abstracting away the ad server in mock objects](https://github.com/socialvibe/truex-roku-reference-app).
+Also demonstrates how true[X] can accommodate stitched in choice card / opt-in screen)